tombo-works/modbuzz/README.md

 Modbuzz provides one consistent public API for:

-- Connecting to real MODBUS devices over TCP or RTU.
+- Acting as a MODBUS client to read and write data from/to MODBUS devices over TCP or RTU.
-- Running TCP/RTU clients and servers.
+- Acting as a MODBUS server to provide data and receive commands over TCP or RTU.
-- Building TCP/RTU gateways by connecting a server to another data source.
+- Building MODBUS gateways that connect any combination of TCP and RTU transports.

-If you are evaluating this library, start from Quick Start and verify one request end-to-end first.
+If you are evaluating this library, start from Quick Start to see a basic client request, then explore Server setup and Gateway recipes based on your use case.

 ### Quick Start (3 minutes)